-We’ll use that unlucky number 13 to discuss our next guest service idea.
+Let’s discuss the guest service idea of Earning Customer Trust.
 Let’s flash back to the long gone Toon Town Fair at Magic Kingdom.
 You’ll recall that when you entered this land you first arrived by Pete’s Gas Station.

 Pete had a motto on the side of his garage that summed up his customer service offering: